 Explanation: Our guide explains that there are three main types of roots: taproots, fibrous roots, and adventitious roots.
 Each type has its unique structure and function, contributing to the overall health and stability of the plant.

-1: What are the different types of roots?
+1. What are the main types of root systems found in plants?